atoy3731/terraform_proxmox/README.md

 ### Creating an RKE2 Cluster in Proxmox

-1. Copy `live.example.tfvars` to `live.tfvars` and update it with your values.
+1. Copy `live.example.tfvars` to `live.tfvars` and update it with your values (look at the comments in the file for more info).
 2. Update `ansible_terraform.yml` with the path to this repository on your computer.
 ```bash
 - hosts: localhost